MontiCore/monticore/docs/DevelopedLanguages.md

     [[BGR09]](https://www.se-rwth.de/publications/).

 * **MontiWeb** a modular development approach for
-    Web Information Systems (which was later succeded by MontiWIS) [[DRRS09]](https://www.se-rwth.de/publications/).
+    Web Information Systems (which was later succeeded by MontiWIS) [[DRRS09]](https://www.se-rwth.de/publications/).

 * **C++** and its sublanguages for expressions, statements and